-5.1 On receipt of the information that an emergency exists, the Harbour Master will assume command as Controller of Operations (or as On Scene Commander in a major emergency).
-In his absence the Deputy Harbour Master or Operations Manager will carry out these duties.
+5.1 On receipt of the information that an emergency exists, the Harbour Master will assume command as Emergency Controller on site.
+In his absence the Harbour Master Designate or Operations Manager will carry out (or delegate to others) these duties.
 This will be done at the Control Centre, which will be established in safe proximity to the Emergency.
+The Control Centre may be based around a vehicle, a marquee or an existing DLRCC or third party building within the Harbour.